How To Fix: Can’t find script engine “VBScript” for script error

 Tip: if the operation says that vbscript.dll was not found (and you’re sure you ran the command from the system32 folder as above) then try to replace the missing vbscript.dll file by using System File Checker.

-3. Run the program that uses VBScript again and see if it works – if it still produces the same Script Engine error, proceed to the next section.
+Now run the program that uses VBScript again and see if this fix works – if you still get the same Can’t find script engine “VBScript” error message, proceed to the next fix.

 1. Open the Registry Editor: